 If you have condensation in-between the panes of your double glazing whether it is your casement windows or patio doors, this could be an issue.
 This is normally caused by your window seals failing.
 The seals create an airtight and weatherproof environment.
 This stops changing temperatures affecting your windows and your home’s comfort levels.
 If they’re damaged or worn, moisture can collect inside which can cause further problems.
 It might just be the glass that needs replacing but be prepared that it could be the whole window unit.

 What can I do about double glazing that’s failed?

 If the seals on your windows have become damaged, you will probably need to have the windows replaced.
 Here at Jack of Glass, the clue’s in the name.
 We are experts in all things glass from double glazing to mirrors and splashbacks.
 Our windows are all tailor made and we can create any kind of thickness, colour or style that you prefer.

 Our glass offers exceptionally high levels of insulation to keep your home at a comfortable temperature all year round.
 This also protects your home from the elements and unwanted noise.
-Get in touch if you want any more advice on how to demist double glazing or to discuss replacing your windows.
+Get in touch if you want any more advice on demisting double glazing units or to discuss replacing your windows.